 Contact Derek Roff at firstname.lastname@example.org for the Zoom meeting address.

-Monthly Meeting of the Esperanto Society of the Triangle – Every 3rd Sunday of the month.
+Monthly Meeting of the Esperanto Society of the Triangle – Every 3rd Sunday of the month at 1:30 pm eastern time.

 To find us: Visit esperanto-nc.org, call Tim Gee at 919 604 4259 or by email at firstname.lastname@example.org